trance1st/JSONP1.1-DEMO/Readme.md

 ###### Using the builder classes from JSON-P 1.1

-Use the JSON-p to create same JSON objects.
+Use JSON-P to create some JSON objects.

 Use the followings methods:
 * Json.createObjectBuilder